 iPad as a musical instrument

 Playing an instrument is an analog experience: a tangible act based in physical reality.
-Because of this, when instrument simulating apps (soft synths or virtual instruments) can use the touch paradigm available on iPads, musicians can find themselves having more … finish reading iPad as a musical instrument
+Because of this, when instrument simulating apps (soft synths or virtual instruments) can use the touch paradigm available on iPads, musicians can find themselves having more of an analog experience with that technology.
+This is useful as music creation has traditionally started via an analog process: playing a string, wind, or percussion instrument, for example.
+Because of touch technology, the process of playing digital instruments is now able to become more seamless.

 One stop video capture, edit and finished project on the iPad